BrukT/mpls-te/README.md

-# Differentiated Service Architecture for QoS support
+# Differentiated Service Architecture using MPLS for QoS support

 ## Network Architecture